Check out what our student teachers think of the programme...

 ITT FAQs

-An honours degree from a UK Higher Education Institution at 2:2 or above.
-You will also need GCSE/GCE English, maths and science at grade 4 (C) or above (or equivalent).
+- An honours degree from a UK Higher Education Institution at 2:2 or above.
+You will also need GCSE English and maths grade 4 (C) or above (or equivalent*).

 You will need to apply to ENIC for a certificate of equivalency, and we will check that against the regulations that the government sets for entry into the profession.